-She worked with paint and canvas, collage and mosaic.
+She worked with paint and canvas, collage, and mosaic.
 She did self-portraits, still life, and abstract works.
 Krasner couldn’t accept that one style could express all the dimensions of her authentic self.
 She would re-cast, re-think, re-make.

-Krasner’s work may be described as following natural cycles.
+Krasner’s work may be described as following the natural cycles.
 Light and dark, stillness and movement, chaos and control, rest and productivity.
-She only worked when inspired — long periods of inactivity were followed closely by furious activity.
+She only worked when she was inspired — long periods of inactivity were closely followed by almost furious activity.
 And when she was ready, anything was up for grabs and open for exploration.
 Eleanor Nairne, Barbican Gallery curator said: